SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.2/README.md

 9. Copy this URL, which will be used in the React Native application to connect to the CAP backend

-Continue to - [Exercise 3: Run App on Local using Expo Go](../ex3.3/README.md) where you will enable the mobile app to run locally on mobile devices
+Continue to - [Exercise 3: Run App Locally on Web Browser](../ex3.3/README.md) where you will enable the mobile app to run locally on mobile devices